JimCarson1/Project_1/README.md

 For any questions or suggestions, feel free to contact:

-Name: Jim Carson, Lou, Connor McCall, Natasia McLean
+Name: Jim Carson, Lou Danjar, Connor McCall, Natasia McLean

 GitHub: jimcarsonone